-Infants (birth to 12 months) should be rear facing in the back seat for as long as possible, it is recommended that they remain rear facing until the age of two.
+Birth to 2 years should be rear facing in the back seat for as long as possible, it is recommended that they remain rear facing until the age of two.

-Toddlers (1-4 years) should be forward facing in the back seat through the age of four if possbile.
+2 to 5 years should be forward facing and harnessed riding in the back seat through the age of five if possible.
 This will depend on the child's height and weight, as well as the manufacturer's guidelines.

-Chidren (5-8 years) most chidren will remain in a booster seat until the age of eight.
+Children (6-8 years) most children will remain in a booster seat until the age of eight.
 Make sure the lap belt is resting across the child's upper thigh and never on the stomach.
 The shoulder belt should never rest across the neck, be placed under the arms, or put behind the back.

-Older Children (8-12) should transition into a regular seat belt.
+Older Children (8-12 years) should transition into a regular seat belt.
 Always check to make sure the lap belt and shoulder belt are resting appropriately.
-Children must ride in the back seat until the age of 13.
+Children should ride in the back seat until the age of 13.

 Before starting your vehicle and driving away, always take one complete walk around it to ensure that there are no small children playing near or under your vehicle.

 Air bags save lives, however, children can be seriously injured or even die when an air bag deploys during a crash.
 The safest place for your child is in the back seat, even if your vehicle doesn’t have air bags.